Retaining Wall Repair in Pennsylvania and New York

 Identifying retaining wall failure

-Signs of a failing retaining wall are usually easy to identify, but it's important to know that these symptoms will become increasingly worse over time.
+Our Erie retaining wall repair and crack filling specialists have come across many telltale signs that point to a failing retaining wall.
+Most of these signs are easy to identify, but it's important to know that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.

 Most often, a retaining wall will show signs of failure in one of three ways: